The Gospel of John

 That is when searching the Scripture leads to eternal life.

-Enduring Truth // John 21:25
+Moments With God // John 21:25

 Jesus also did many other things.
 If they were all written down, I suppose the whole world could not contain the books that would be written.

-The Apostle John ends his gospel account of the life, ministry, death and resurrection of Jesus with this remarkable commentary: “What I’ve written here about Jesus, you don’t know the half of it.
+The Apostle John ends his gospel account of the life, ministry, death, and resurrection of Jesus with this remarkable commentary: “What I’ve written here about Jesus, you don’t know the half of it.
 In fact, since I’ve been with him night and day for three and a half years, I’ve gotta tell you, this is just the tip of the iceberg!”

 Wow!
 As you read through the four Gospels, it is hard to imagine that much more could be added to what Jesus did and said.
 I suppose the Holy Spirit limited the inspired thoughts and pens of these men in order to present to us only what our finite minds could absorb.

 Even though we would love to know more, mercifully, we have been given Jesus in bite-sized chunks.
-And just with that, we will spend a lifetime in wonder, awe and gratitude for the life, love, death and resurrection of this marvelous Savior and Lord.
+And just with that, we will spend a lifetime in wonder, awe, and gratitude for the life, love, death, and resurrection of this marvelous Savior and Lord.
 Even if all we ever had of Jesus was John 3:16, you and I would have enough to keep us undone with love for all eternity—and then some.

 So what do you do for an encore with Jesus?
 Only one thing remains, which John alluded to back in John 14:3,